mknysiak/MySQL/README.md

 order by decade asc, no_of_players desc;
 ```

-Just to have more readable I chose only the top school for each decade.
+Just to have the chart more readable, I chose only the top school for each decade.
 Overall, the number of players from top schools has varied significantly over the decades, with some schools consistently producing a high number of MLB players.
 Schools like USC, Arizona State, and Miami have been prominent in multiple decades.
-Just to have

 ![Top School For Each Decade](Images/top1_decade.png)
 *Chart 1.
 Top school in each decade which produced the most MLB players*